All Boys

 Club Atlético All Boys ([ˈkluβ aˈtletiko ˈol ˈβojs]) is an Argentine sports club based in Floresta, Buenos Aires.
-The institution is mostly known by its football team, which currently plays in the Primera B Nacional, the second division of the Argentine football league system.
+The institution is mostly known for its football team, which currently plays in the Primera B Nacional, the second division of the Argentine football league system.

 Other sports and activities practiced at the club are basketball, chess, futsal, handball, kick boxing, roller skating, taekwondo, freestyle wrestling, jiu-jitsu and sipalki.

 History

 On 15 March 1913, the club was founded by a group of friends.
 The name "All Boys" reflected the youthfulness of its founders, and followed the Argentine tradition of naming football clubs in English, such as Newell's Old Boys, Boca Juniors, River Plate and Racing Club had done before.

 In 1914 All Boys registered to Argentine Football Association and began to play at "División Intermedia" (current Second Division), where they earned qualification to play the Copa Competencia.
 The team promoted to Primera División in 1922, making its debut in the top division on 11 March 1923 with a 1–0 loss against Temperley.
 The first official goal in Primera was scored in a 1–1 draw against Porteño.
 The "Albo" won its first game in Primera in the 3rd fixture, with a 3–1 victory against Progresista.

 All Boys disaffiliated from the Association in 1926 but the team returned to Segunda División one year later when both associations merged into one.
 In 1931, All Boys was promoted a second time, remaining in Primera until 1934 when the Amateur Association joined Professional league and all its teams were relegated.

 In 1945 the team went down to the second division for the first time, but in the following year All Boys won the Tercera de Ascenso championship after defeating Justo José de Urquiza 2–1.
 That season All Boys played 24 matches and scored 91 goals.

 In 1950 there was a restructuring in Argentine football that sent many teams to the lower division, alleging that those institutions had their stadiums in poor conditions to host the Primera División matches.
 One of those teams relegated was All Boys.
 The following year All Boys won its second championship with a victory over Tiro Federal which brought the "Albo" back to Primera.

 In 1972 All Boys hired José Paladino as coach.
 Under his command, the squad won 11 consecutive games (which remains a record for lower categories), obtaining 29/30 points.
 Therefore, on 14 October 1972, All Boys became Primera B champion by defeating Excursionistas 1–0 with a goal scored by Benítez.